-Check the current firmware
+Check the current firmware version

 Firmware is the software that determines the functionality of network devices.
-One of your first actions when troubleshooting a problem should be to check the current firmware version.
-The latest version may contain a correction that fixes your particular problem.
+When you troubleshoot a problem, we recommend you to start by checking the current firmware version.
+The latest firmware version might contain a correction that fixes your particular problem.